AlfLobos/Website/content/home/teaching.md

 I have been a Graduate Student Instructor (Teaching Assistant) at Berkeley of:

  - IEOR 240: Optimization Analytics (Fall 2016, 2017).
- - IEOR 290: Modern Optimization for Statistical Learning (Spring 2017, now).
+ - IEOR 290: Modern Optimization for Statistical Learning (Spring 2017, 2018).